 The camera must register its prefix onto the NDN testbed network.

 For a regular end host running the NDN Forwarding Daemon (NFD), you may let the world reach your NFD via auto prefix propagation.
 This procedure involves sending a prefix registration command to the network, which causes the router to add a route toward the end host.
 A requirement is that the prefix registration command must be signed by a key trusted by the network.

 HomeCam camera is a browser-based application that directly connects to a testbed router, and there is no NFD running locally to do auto prefix propagation for us.
 However, HomeCam can still have a route added toward the camera by sending a prefix registration command.

 The main obstacle is how to generate a prefix registration command and sign it with a network-trusted certificate.
 While it is possible to issue your own NDN certificates and have the network trust them, it is difficult to securely store and use these certificates in the browser.

 - An NDN signing key is made available to the webserver.

 www-dataand its home directory is

 /var/www, so the certificate should be placed there.
 You may request or import a certificate to this location by prefixing every

 sudo HOME=/var/www -u www-data.
 If you can see the certificate with

-- The HomeCam camera web app uses AJAX to download the signed command from a PHP script.
+- The HomeCam camera web app requests the web server to provide a signed prefix registration command AJAX.

 - The web app sends the signed command via NDN-JS WebSocket face to the router.
 If all goes well, this shall bring back a successful response, and the router would add a route toward the WebSocket face where the camera may receive Interests from viewers.